Njscott03/IntroSE2025/README.md

 # Our Team
-Caleb Stockton - cls1268 - Cable07
+Caleb Stockton - cls1268 - Cable07 (backend)

-Terrance Moncure - tdm594 - TJMonc
+Terrance Moncure - tdm594 - TJMonc (backend)

-Chandler Bryant - ncb211 - steameam
+Chandler Bryant - ncb211 - steameam (frontend)

-Noah Scott - njs283 - Njscott03
+Noah Scott - njs283 - Njscott03 (frontend)

 # Languages
 We intend on using Django as our backend language and intend on either using Javascript or HTML for our frontend language.